Gianni Bettini: Life and career

 Bettini was born in Novara, Italy.
-In the 1890s he was a New York socialite, living in the swanky Central Park South neighborhood now in the center of Midtown on the edge of the Theater District.
+In the 1890s, he was a New York socialite, living in the swanky Central Park South neighbourhood, now in the centre of Midtown on the edge of the Theater District.
 It was there that he kept his salon and operated his phonograph laboratory.

-Bettini made a number of high-end phonographs that are highly sought-after today.
+Bettini made a number of high-end phonograph recordings that are highly sought after today.
 He invented the Micro-Recorder and Micro-Reproducer, recording and playback devices that improved the sound quality of recordings made on brown wax phonograph cylinders, the first commercially practical recording medium.
 There were many models and refinements but they all centered on the attachment of the stylus to the diaphragm by a multi-legged unit he called a "spider".
 Most of his inventions were marketed to an affluent clientele comprising the first generation of what would now be called audiophiles.
 One of his later inventions was a universal speed indicator, a device that aided the fine speed adjustment of a phonograph motor (at 120 rpm).

-Bettini was personally acquainted with many famous musicians and other public figures and he persuaded some of them to make recordings during visits to his New York salon.
+Bettini was personally acquainted with many famous musicians and other public figures, and he persuaded some of them to make recordings during visits to his New York salon.
 He recorded Mark Twain, ex-President Benjamin Harrison and a number of the outstanding singers and instrumentalists of the 1890s, some of whom made no other recordings.
 Eventually, Bettini began selling copies of some of his cylinders.
-His catalog of opera recordings was 12 pages long and the cylinders cost as much as US$6 (equivalent to roughly $150 in early 21st century dollars) at a time when typical commercial cylinder records sold for 50 cents.
-Some of Bettini's most desirable recordings, such as those of the legendary tenor Jean de Reszke, had been made purely as an experiment and a personal favor to the inventor and were not listed, but the catalog intimated that copies of some unlisted items might be obtained by private arrangement.
+His catalogue of opera recordings was 12 pages long, and the cylinders cost as much as US$6 (equivalent to roughly $150 in early 21st-century dollars) at a time when typical commercial cylinder records sold for 50 cents.
+Some of Bettini's most desirable recordings, such as those of the legendary tenor Jean de Reszke, had been made purely as an experiment and a personal favour to the inventor and were not listed, but the catalogue intimated that copies of some unlisted items might be obtained by private arrangement.